-I have worked in the field of enterprise applications for more than ten years now but I have not entered what some people affectionately call the post-technical stage; the stage where the newest IDE on your laptop was released several years ago and your “recent documents” list is full of PowerPoint presentations and UML diagrams.
-I see this as as a good thing and, actually, made a conscious decision that I want to remain near delivery rather than becoming an ivory-tower architect.
-Luckily, working for ThoughtWorks, practicing agile development on all projects, this hasn't stopped me from doing architectural and strategic work at the same time.
+I have worked in the field of custom software development for almost twenty years now but I have not entered what some people affectionately call the post-technical stage; the stage where the newest IDE on your computer was released several years ago and your “recent documents” list is full of PowerPoint presentations and architecture diagrams.
+I see this as as a good thing and, actually, made a conscious decision to remain near delivery rather than becoming an ivory-tower architect or a line manager.
+Luckily, working for ThoughtWorks this hasn't stopped me from doing architectural and strategic work at the same time.

-Over the past few years it has become more and more apparent to me that the success of a software project rarely depends on choosing a certain development platform or specific technology, as so many vendors and language fans want to make us believe.
-In my opinion, the main causes for problems are on the one hand inappropriate development processes that emphasise big upfront design and force businesses to lock down requirements early and on the other hand technical implementations that are high on accidental complexity.
+Over the years I've seen a fair number of IT projects and it has become more and more apparent to me that the success of a software project rarely depends on choosing a certain development platform or specific technology.
+In my opinion, there are two main causes for problems: first, approaches that emphasise upfront design at the expense of reacting to change and new insights and, second, technical implementations that are high on accidental complexity.
 The latter is still quite common more than twenty years after Fred Brooks wrote his No Silver Bullet paper.

 How did it all begin?

 The very first piece of software I created was a little game that I wrote in Basic on the Commodore VIC-20.
 That was in 1983.
-I got the first taste of real software development in 1987 on an Atari ST when I stopped hacking assembly code directly into memory (using a “monitor” application) and began to work with an IDE, a C compiler and a debugger.
+I got the first taste of real software development in 1987 on an Atari ST when I stopped hacking assembly code directly into memory, using SMON, and instead began to work with an IDE, a C compiler and a debugger.
 This was also my first exposure to windowing systems.
-Have a look at a this screenshot of the Turbo C IDE on the Atari.
+Have a look at a the screenshot of the Turbo C IDE on the Atari.

 In 1995, while still writing my thesis, I joined another small IT consultancy that was also devoted to the NeXTSTEP environment.
 Happiness did not last all too long, though, as we had to abandon our two-tier applications with their beautiful and rich user interfaces and moved back into the future with request/response web-based 3-tier applications.
 Another piece of roadkill during this time, at least as far as my commercial career is concerned, was Objective-C, the programming language at the heart of the NeXTSTEP platform.
 We all moved to Java and, given the state of the platform and the tools at the time, were sorely disappointed.
 Then again, it was probably a bit ambitious at the time to have a Java Applet do RPC with some middleware.
-On the positive side, the NeXT heritage provided us with an excellent application server, WebObjects.
+On the positive side, the NeXT heritage provided us with WebObjects, probably the best application server at the time.

 Late in 1999 I gave up all resistance and fully joined the internet hype.
 And I guess, a few months of TCL development for the Vignette CMS give you a sense of appreciation for Java and J2EE.
-(In all fairness, Vignette have moved on since those days.)
-It was a great time and we delivered many beautiful B2C websites; even arts projects.
+It was a great time and we delivered many beautiful websites; even arts projects [PDF].
 In any case, we were in the new economy, the dot com bubble.
 Soon, I realised that this was not meant to last and I found myself having to decide between small web shops with cool but technically boring projects and IT departments of large corporations.
 A decision I could not make as I love technology and the drive and excitement of small companies.

-After a break in 2002 a good friend of mine introduced me to the solution of my dilemma: A boutique consultancy that specialises in the “heavy stuff”, a company that runs a Geek Night.
+After a break in 2002 a good friend of mine introduced me to the solution of my dilemma: A boutique consultancy specialised in the “heavy stuff”, a company that runs a Geek Night.
 And this pretty much brings you to what I'm up to now.